Introduction:

 Negative Behaviors of Bears:

-- They can be very aggressive when threatened.
+- They can be extremely aggressive when they feel threatened.

 - They sometimes attack humans, especially to protect their young.

-- They cause damage to crops when searching for food.
+- They cause damage to crops while searching for food.

 - They are difficult to tame and pose a danger in captivity.

-The bear is an impressive animal, known for its strength and intelligence, but its natural territory must be respected.
-Understanding this animal's behavior can help protect it and prevent its dangers.
+The bear is an impressive animal, known for its strength and intelligence, but its natural habitat must be respected.
+Understanding this animal's behavior helps protect it and prevent its dangers.